Cracker Barrel Old Country Store (CBRL)

 Share Issuance

-- During the fourth quarter of fiscal 2025, Cracker Barrel completed the issuance and sale of $345 million aggregate principal amount of 1.75% Convertible Senior Notes due 2030.
+- During the fourth quarter of fiscal 2025, Cracker Barrel completed the issuance and sale of $345 million aggregate principal amount of 1.75% Convertible Senior Notes due in 2030.

 Capital Expenditures